 The foreign exchange market, also called Forex is a market for trading currencies.
 It includes all aspects of exchanging, buying and selling currencies at current or determined prices.
 With regards to trading volume, it is the largest market in the world with the main participants being larger international banks.
 Trades between dealers can be extremely large involving hundreds of millions of Euros.
 Trading most commonly occurs online and in Europe, the most popular exchanges are in Frankfurt and London.

 The European Forex Trading Markets

-Within the European Union, there are some very well run and operated Forex brokers.
+Within the European Union, there are some very well-run and operated Forex brokers.
 Most have plenty of banking methods available and trades can even be completed using mobile platforms allowing you to place your trade quickly and easily.
 In addition, web-based trading platforms are available.
-Rolling financial news feeds on broker web pages allow customers to stay up to date with current financial news.
+Rolling financial news feeds on broker web pages allows customers to stay up to date with current financial news.
 Trader bonuses and promotional offers are regularly available with brokers, offering customers maximum trading value.

 Forex Regulatory Bodies

 The European Forex trading market is decentralized, operating with no central exchange.
 Due to this and its global nature, the foreign exchange market is more prone to foreign exchange fraud and is much less regulated than other financial markets.

 Some Forex brokers are regulated in certain countries, and in the UK the Financial Conduct Authority is an organization that acts as a watchdog and provides financial licenses to organizations that must comply with local regulations.

 Regulation is in place to ensure a fair and ethical business model.
 Brokers, banks, and single sellers must comply with regulations set down by Forex regulators.